Trickster (musician)

-Trickster (real name: Juergen Pichler) is an Austrian musician living in the UK, known for his eclectic musical style.
+Trickster (real name: Juergen Pichler) is an Austrian musician and convicted fraudster living in the UK.

 Musical career

 The singer Trickster debuted in November 2022 with the single Thank Fuck It's Christmas, in which he performed alongside the Royal Philharmonic Orchestra a not safe for work expletive-ridden song that reflected the tensions and stresses of that year.
 The lyrics were written by Guy Chambers (Robbie Williams was the songwriter and producer), in collaboration with the comedian Steve Furst and Trickster.
-Billed as "the only Christmas song that could have come out of 2022", its lyrics took aim at problematic factors of that year, like the UK government's activity, the cost of living crisis, pandemics, and the ultra-rich trying to move to Mars.
+Billed as "the only Christmas song that could have come out of 2022", its lyrics took aim at problematic factors of that year, like the UK government's activity, the cost of living crisis, pandemics, and the ultra-rich trying to colonize Mars.

 A clean version titled Praise Be It’s Christmas was also released, and its two videos went viral, with several million views on YouTube.
 One of these music videos was directed by Phil Griffin (known for his work with Amy Winehouse, Diana Ross, Paul McCartney) and the other one, shot in the Swiss Alps, was directed by Norbert Blecha (Requiem for Dominic, Wolfsliebe).

-Money raised from both songs was donated by Trickster to charities tackling child welfare and social hunger.
+Money and food items were donated by Trickster to charities tackling child welfare and social hunger.
 Under the motto "real change is no joke", Trickster and his team distributed food produce to several food banks in the UK.
 The South-West Belfast Foodbank, in one of the most deprived areas, received a significant boost through this campaign (it almost missed out because, at first, it thought it was a prank, given the unexpected amount directed towards this rather unsupported area of the country).
 Specific attention to details, like the nutritional value of the food provided, were explained by the singer by his own childhood experiences with adequate nutrition insecurity.

 In these music videos, Trickster's real identity was hidden by animation, which prompted speculation about who he might be.
 Some wondered if he was the lyrics co-writer Furst or some popular personality Chambers had worked with previously or a faded former famous name with a score to settle.

 In May 2023, Trickster released the single Still Kicking, inspired by a car accident he survived in 2017 in southern France, with a musicality described as drawing on late '90s alternative rock, Americana and cinematic soundscapes.
 The track was produced by Chambers, Richard Flack and Trickster.
 The music video features the singer without animation and more information appeared in the press mentioning that he was an Austrian residing in the UK.